 Weakened Immune Systems

-Senior Health Conditions
+Age-Related Health Conditions

-Seniors who have surgery are more susceptible since their bodies are already working hard to heal.
+Seniors who have had surgery are more susceptible to pneumonia since their bodies are already working hard to heal.
 Pain medications are usually prescribed following surgical procedures, but they can cause patients to take shallower breaths, which contributes to mucus gathering in the lungs.
 The same applies to sedative medications and anesthesia.

-Signs of Pneumonia to Look For
+Signs of Pneumonia in Elderly Adults

 If any of the following symptoms present in a senior, it is crucial to see a doctor as soon as possible.
+However, it’s important to note that older individuals may experience different symptoms of infection compared to younger individuals.

 - Shortness of breath